Sunday, November 4, 2012

 Then I took a night's rest at Bad Hersfeld and, heading east, reached the border in the gray of dawn.
 I approached a wooden shed lost in the middle of nowhere, bordering a tared strip as an ersatz for the non-existing road.
 Two sleepy border guards looking out of a window rounded up the surrealistic scene when they, utterly bored, nodded at me to pass.
 Border guards under the Ulbricht regime would have taken my car to pieces.
 Apparently shocked by the lift of the iron curtain, they even refused to ask for my passport.

-I am on my way to my first stop: Eisenach, the place of a German myth, the Wartburg.
+I am going to my first stop: Eisenach, the place of a German myth, the Wartburg.
 The oncoming traffic was heavy, with one two-stroke engine Trabi after the other heading west, filling the air with the typical smell of burned oil.
-People suddenly were free and eager to travel to the capitalistic enemy territory buying goods that they did not find in the GDR.
+People suddenly were free and eager to travel to the capitalistic enemy territory, buying goods they did not find in the GDR.

 Entering Eisenach, the smell changed to the typical taste of sulfur dioxide caused by the burning of lignite, the only energy source the GDR had plenty of.
 I parked my car near one of the ascents to Wartburg and climbed up the hill in beautiful sunshine.
-It still was early in the morning, but already streams of people flowed in both directions.
+It was still early in the morning, but streams of people were already flowing in both directions.

 German History on Wartburg Stamps